-The TDWR is specially designed to operate in a high clutter environment normally present in the vicinity of airports.
-It makes use of a variety of methods to minimize clutter and to eliminate the influence of such moving targets as birds, aircraft and automobiles.
+The TDWRs are specially designed to operate in a high clutter environment normally present in the vicinity of airports.
+The TDWR makes use of a variety of methods to minimize clutter and to eliminate the influence of such moving targets as birds, aircraft and automobiles.
 In this way the TDWR can accurately measure the radial wind speed and its fluctuation from which low level windshear can be computed.
-Equipped with sophisticated computer programs, the TDWR is able to automatically detect thunderstorm-induced windshear phenomena.
+Equipped with sophisticated computer programs, both TDWRs are able to automatically detect thunderstorm-induced windshear and microbursts.

 About locations and further details of the meteorological equipment, please refer to Meteorological Stations for the Airport.